Residual-$ZZ$-coupling suppression and fast two-qubit gate for Kerr-cat qubits based on level-degeneracy engineering

-being the rotation angle and $\delta_{l.m}$ being the Kronecker delta.
+\end{linenomath} being the rotation angle and $\delta_{l.m}$ being the Kronecker delta.
 Here, we have ignored decoherence.
-In reality, some unwanted nonadiabatic transitions are unavoidable, and the second equal sign in Eq.~\eqref{eq:state_tg} is repleced by an approximately equal one.
-For evaluation of the degree of approximation, we later calculate the average gate fidelity\cite{PEDERSEN200747} (see Sec.~I in the supplementary material for its definition).
+In reality, some unwanted nonadiabatic transitions are unavoidable, and the second equal sign in Eq.~\eqref{eq:state_tg} is replaced by an approximately equal one.
+For evaluation of the degree of approximation, we later calculate gate fidelity.
 We show a schematic of our level-degeneracy engineering in Fig.~\ref{fig:ZZschematic}.

 Now, we introduce the level-degeneracy engineering for Kerr-cat qubits.
 We consider a system consisting of two Kerr parametric oscillators~\cite{GotoPRA2016,Puri2017} (KPOs, subsystems $1$ and $2$) and a tunable resonator (subsystem c).
 This system constitutes two Kerr-cat qubits.
 A circuit model of our system is shown in Fig.~\ref{fig:system1}.
 The center of each SQUID of subsystem $\lambda\in\{1,2,\mathrm{c}\}$ is threaded by a magnetic flux $\tilde{\Phi}_{\lambda}(t)$.
-We decompose a dimensionless magnetic flux $\tilde{\varphi}_{\lambda}(t):=\tilde{\Phi}_{\lambda}(t)/\phi_0$, where $\phi_0=\hbar/(2e)$ is the reduced flux quantum [$h/(2e)$ is the flux quantum], into bias and pump parts as\cite{GotoJPSJ2019}
+We decompose a dimensionless magnetic flux $\tilde{\varphi}_{\lambda}(t):=\tilde{\Phi}_{\lambda}(t)/\phi_0$, where $\phi_0=\hbar/(2e)$ is the reduced flux quantum [$h/(2e)$ is the flux quantum], into bias and pump parts as\cite{GotoJPSJ2019} \begin{linenomath}